 - Look to build upon your initial success for years to come

-Once you have sold internal leadership on your MDM initiative and receive the professional and financial support to launch the project, you are ready to reap the benefits of an integrative MDM platform across your organization.
+Once you have sold internal leadership on your MDM initiative and receive the professional and financial support to launch the project, you are ready to reap the benefits of an integrated MDM platform across your organization.
 It is time to leverage your enterprise data and achieve your strategic business goals.
 With a clean and trustworthy data foundation, now you can make it happen.